Jlance999/jlance999.github.io/_posts/2019-10-26-First Simple Programs.markdown

   return 0;
 }
 ```

 Example Output:
 ![image](/assets/images/Printing Values with printf.png)

+Summary:
+In this program we mainly expirimented with different ways to format the printf function and displaying values stored within variables in different ways.

 ## Comparing Integers
 Write a program that asks the user to enter two integers, obtains the